adamstrawson/resume/index.md

 ### Create.
 Developer
 September 2011 - Current
-I am currently a developer with Create.
+I am currently a PHP developer with Create.
 I work within the development team managing the platform and building new features.
 I also manage the development environment and currently putting in place a CI system to help with the testing within development.

 ### Zopa Ltd.
 Developer